 ADD USA/1.6/5

-22.5L 9) A non-GSO satellite system in the fixed-satellite service in the frequency bands 37.5-39.5 GHz, 39.5-42.5 GHz, 47.2-50.2 GHz, and 50.4-51.4 GHz shall not exceed a single-entry permissible allowance of 3% of time allowance for degradation in terms of C/N specified in the short-term and long-term performance objectives of GSO satellite networks .
-The calculation procedures given in Recommendation ITU-R S.[50/40 GHz FSS Sharing Methodology] and the GSO reference links contained in Recommendation ITU-R S.[50/40 GHz Reference Links] shall be used for the calculation .
+22.5L 9) A non-GSO satellite system in the fixed-satellite service in the frequency bands 37.5-39.5 GHz, 39.5-42.5 GHz, 47.2-50.2 GHz, and 50.4-51.4 GHz shall not exceed:

+a single-entry 3% of time allowance for the C/N value specified in the short-term performance objectives of GSOreference links; and

+a single-entry permissible allowance of at most 3% percent degraded throughput of long term capacity objectives of GSO reference links

+The calculation procedures given in Recommendation ITU-R S.[50/40 GHz FSS Sharing Methodology] and the GSO reference links contained in Recommendation ITU-R S.[50/40 GHz Reference Links] shall be used for the calculations.
 (WRC-19)

 ADD USA/1.6/6

-22.5M 10) Administrations operating or planning to operate non-GSO-satellite systems in the fixed-satellite service in the frequency bands 37.5-39.5 GHz, 39.5-42.5 GHz, 47.2-50.2 GHz, and 50.4-51.4 GHz shall apply the provisions of Resolution [A16] (WRC-19) to ensure that the aggregate interference caused by all non-GSO fixed-service satellite systems operating co-frequency in these frequency bands shall not exceed 10% of the time allowance for degradation in terms of C/N specified in the short-term and long-term performance objectives of the geostationary reference links listed in Recommendation ITU-R S.[50/40 Reference Links].
-(WRC-19).
+22.5M 10) Administrations operating or planning to operate non-GSO-satellite systems in the fixed-satellite service in the frequency bands 37.5-39.5 GHz, 39.5-42.5 GHz, 47.2-50.2 GHz, and 50.4-51.4 GHz shall ensure that the aggregate interference to GSO FSS, MSS, and BSS networks caused by all non-GSO FSS systems operating co-frequency in these frequency bands does not exceed 10% of the short-term and long-term performance objectives of GSO satellite networks by applying the provisions of draft new Resolution [A16] (WRC-19).

 Reasons: Based on ITU-R studies, the detailed technical regulatory provisions presented above will introduce technical regulatory provisions into the Radio Regulations that will enable the introduction of non-GSO satellite systems that will protect GSO networks and provide for maximum spectral efficiency for simultaneous operations of non-GSO system and GSO network operations in the 50/40 GHz bands.